 If you provide your workers with meals while on the job, the IRS may consider this a “fringe benefit,” which means it is treated as taxable income to the employee.
 Free meals can also increase the employee’s overtime rate.
 (Make sure you check in with a tax professional to talk through what is considered a fringe benefit and what isn’t.)

-So how do I do payroll at my restaurant?
+So how do I pay employees with restaurant payroll software?

 You can process your payroll manually — a low-cost option, but time consuming and prone to errors.